bigdataprocessor/bigdataprocessor2/README.md

 This opens up an empty BigDataViewer window with additional menu entries.

-Note: **Don't use the Commands**, they are just there to enable macro-recording.
+Note: **Don't use the Commands**, they just serve the macro recording.

 ## Record macros